ushakdesiraju/ushakdesiraju.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Prakhar Rathi
+title: Anumanchi Usha Kumari

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Data Scientist
+role: Computer Science Lecturer & Educational Administrator

 # Organizations/Affiliations to show in About widget
 organizations: